jhgarner/Xest-Window-Manager/xest-site/userguide.rst

 assumes you want to remain in the new mode.

-Basically, this is an extremely long winded way to say you can press "Super+d" like you would in i3 to launch rofi/dmenu.
+Basically, this is an extremely long winded way to say you can press "Super+d" like you would in i3 to launch rofi/dmenu or "Super+t" to launch the terminal.
 Any key press in Xest supports temporary and permanent modes.

-One of the cool extensions to this is the NormalS mode in the default config.
+One of the cool implications of this is the NormalS mode in the default config.
 In Xest, binding the "I" key is the exact same as binding the "i" key.
 This might seem like a problem, until you realize that Shift is just another key that can be bound.
 The NormalS mode is triggered when you press the Shift key while in Normal mode.
 Because of how temporary modes work, this essentially emulates being able to bind both "I" and "i".

-If you've already got a solid grasp on how Xest's modes work, you might be confused by something.
-If NormalS is just a mode, what happens if I press and release the Shift key without hitting anything else.
+If NormalS is just a mode, what happens if I press and release the Shift key without hitting anything else?
 In that case, you enter NormalS mode permanently and can hit a string of capital letters with ease.
 You can move back to Normal mode by pressing escape.
 To get back into Insert mode, hit escape again.
+None of this is hard-coded into Xest.
+You can find all of this logic in the config.dhall file.

 Keys in Xest can be bound to things called actions.
 This will be covered more in the configuring Xest section.